CorvetteCole/GotoSleep/README.md

 - Move all string resources to string value xml file, replace preference updating by creating a new string with two separate strings and adding them together around the value.
 Basically just make the app easy to translate to other languages by the community just by adding localized string values

 - Change default bedtime to something slightly more sensible

+- Edit all icons to remove the two-tone design, make them all simple and flat

 ## 1.3 (Major Feature Update):
 ### To Do